Associated Event

 13:00

-Session 3: Practical Outcomes for Environmentally and Socio-Economically Resilient Landscapes
+Session 3: Practical Outcomes for Environmentally and Socio-Economically Resilient Landscapes, Sonia Finucane, Pershke Consulting Pty Ltd

-Session 4: Respecting Stakeholder Values and Resolving Conflicts
+Session 4: Case Study: Respecting Stakeholder Values and Resolving Conflicts, Liz Baggetta, Glen Stallard and Vanessa Glover, Synergy

 The key factors that shape stakeholder values and expectations are universal, and yet the drivers for successful closure remain as diverse as the communities impacted by mining.
-In this session we will discuss case examples in mine closure and reflect on the personal impacts these activities have had on individuals, their families, the internal conflicts the transition generates and their readiness for a post-mining economy.
+In this session, Synergy will discuss the Workforce Transition programs it has been implementing over the last few years as it closes its coal-fired power facilities in the Collie region of Western Australia.
+Part of the region’s ‘just’ transition, these activities have assisted Synergy’s workforce and their families, to prepare for a post-mining economy and a green energy future.

 15:00